binder-badge/binder-badge.github.io/src/content/docs/guides/derp-server.md

 ---
-title: Setting up custom DERP for Tailscale
+title: Custom DERP Server
-description: A guide for setting up a Tailscale DERP server behind a non-standard HTTPS port
+description: A guide for setting up a Tailscale DERP server in non-standard conditions
 ---

 ## What is this for?